Saturday, December 15, 2012

 William Sanderson of Watertown and Groton, MA

-During my research for this article on William Sanderson I had to wade through a lot of sources including general genealogy books and town records as well as other blogs trying to decide if Robert Sanderson was in fact William's father, as is claimed by many, many people.
-I have to say that I did not see anything that would lead me to believe this to be true.
-There is no birth record for William and Robert did not name him as a son in his will, nor were William's children named as grandchildren in either Robert or his third wife's will.
-In the genealogical books written at the turn of the century, one writer suggested that maybe William was Roberts son, and another that there was no proof.
+In the genealogical books written at the turn of the century, one writer suggested that maybe William was Robert's son(Henry Bond: Genealogies of the Families of Watertown), and another that there was no proof.
 One other bit of telling evidence is that he, unlike all of Robert's sons, did not train as a silversmith.
-It seems unlikely that this would be so.
-Also, Robert left Watertown for Boston in 1652.
-Why was William still in Watertown, young unmarried men were not allowed to live alone, so who did he live with?
+It seems unlikely to me that this would be so, but I wasn't there so what do I know.
+Robert left Watertown for Boston in 1652.
+Did William stay after Robert left Watertown, young unmarried men were not allowed to live alone, so who did he live with?
 I think that people badly want him to be Robert's son, and rearrange the facts to make their story fit.

 Birth

 William's year of birth is generally given as 1641.
 This date seems to be based on information given during a deposition in 1681 when he gave his age as 40.
 If he were born that year, and if he was the son of Robert and Lydia, he would have to have been born in Hampton, just prior to Lydia's death.
-But there are two other clues about his age that seem to have been ignored.
+But there are two other clues about his age that would change this date.
 William was also deposed in 1683 and this time he gave his age as 48.
 This would give him a birth year of 1635.
-This makes much more sense when you consider that he took the Oath of Fidelity in 1652.
+This makes much more sense when you consider that he took the Oath of Fidelity in 1652.Update: William Sanderson did not take the oath, it was Edward Sanderson, this is confirmed in the Court Records.
 If he was born in 41 he would have been only eleven years old at that time, but if he was born in 35 he would have been 17 years of age.
 Now, I am pretty sure that boys of eleven did not take the oath, but a young man of 17 would.
+(Men could take the Oath of Fidelity at age 16)

 In his book about Watertown, Roger Thompson describes the "peopling" of the town.
 Many of the newcomers, those who came after the first two waves of migration, were extended family members of the original settlers.
 Also a majority of the population were originally for the East Anglia area of England.
 If Robert were from Norfolk, it makes sense that he would assist other members of his family to immigrate to Massachusetts.
-So I am running with a birth year of 1635 in England.
+If William was not Robert's son, he might have been a cousin or nephew whom Robert assisted in immigrating.
+Update: So now we know that William was Robert's nephew.
+This brings us back to the William Sanders who was one of the original settlers of Hampton, first home of Robert Sanderson and his family.
+This William was a carpenter by trade.
+Was he the one under contract to Bellingham and Gibbons in 1636?
+Did he settle in Hampton prior to Robert's arrival?
+Did he marry there and have a son, William Jr?
+Did he die and William Jr. was raised by his Uncle Robert?

 Watertown

 After taking the oath in 1652, William disappears from the records until his marriage in Watertown to Sarah Unknown on Dec 18, 1666.
 In the records Williams surname is spelled Sandors, Sanders and Sanderson.
 There are no clues about the surname of his wife Sarah to be found.
-Many internet tree say it was Marr, but I do not know where they come by this name, there does not seem to be an Marr's in Watertown.
+Many internet tree say it was Marr, but I do not know where they come by this name, there does not seem to be any Marr's in Watertown.

 The births and baptisms of his children are recorded in the Watertown records.
 His name is also mentioned in a Middlesex County Court record dated Oct 1668.
 He testified in the drowning death of the son of Thomas Hastings.